 Xochimilco (pronounced Cho-chim-ilco) is a popular attraction for Mexicans as well as tourists and is a short ride from the airport.
 Visitors ride in colorfully decorated “trajineras,” which are akin to gondolas, to explore the gorgeous coastline while being served “aguas frescas” (yummy fruit drinks) and dinner.
 Eventually all the boats on the tour dock together at the beach to have a huge fiesta.

 When the sun goes down, the dancing shoes go on in Cancun.
 There are dozens of great places to enjoy the thriving nightlife scene in Cancun.
 One of the most popular places to kick up your heels is The City, a truly giant club that can hold up to 5,000 people!
 It even claims to be the largest nightclub in Latin America.
-World renowned DJs like Sharam and Nicky Romero are just some of the famous names that regularly spin there.
+World renowned DJs like DJ Pauly D and Lil Jon are just some of the famous names that regularly spin there.

 A vacation is supposed to be all about relaxation, right?
 There is no better place to do that than getting a massage under the warm Mexican sun.
-There are plenty of places to get some massage therapy, but no one but the Ixchel Jungle Spa calls it a “Gift from the Mayan Gods!”
+There are plenty of places to get some massage therapy, a top spot is the Ixchel Jungle Spa.
 Surrounded by a jungle garden and singing tropical birds, local Mayan women practice ancient healing methods combined with modern techniques.
-We are dying to try the chocolate body wrap, which takes its essence directly from the cacao plant.
-Yum!
+Try the chocolate body wrap, which takes its essence directly from the cacao plant.

 Cancun is famous for its malls and hundreds of stores to shop ‘til you drop.
 One of our favorites for souvenirs is the Coral Negro Flea Market (Kukulkan Blvd Km 9, Cancun, Mexico).
 It has absolutely every gift you need to bring home at amazing prices.
 For something truly unique though, visit Mimosas Atelier (5th Avenue [La Quinta Avenida] between 6th and 7th Streets, Playa del Carmen, 77710), where you can shop for handmade garments created by Mexican indigenous groups including Otomi, Oaxaca, Chiapas, Huichol, and Totonac artists.
 Gorgeous embroidery of brightly colored flowers and vines are clearly wearable works of art.